-Ask an expert: How is underwater sex so dry?
+Ask an expert: Why is sex in the water so dry?

 If you’re anything like us, weather that hits the low 50s is feeling dead tropical to you right about now.
 The spring fever is REAL.
 But before you head out on spring break (or adult spring break), we’re here to answer your most pressing vacation-related sexual health questions.